 We create, manufacture, and market innovative technologies and life-science tools focused on the exploration and analysis of single cells, as well as the industrial application of genomics, based upon our core microfluidics and mass cytometry technologies.
-We sell instruments and consumables, including integrated fluidic circuits, or IFCs, assays, and reagents, to academic institutions, clinical laboratories, and pharmaceutical, biotechnology, and agricultural biotechnology, or Ag-Bio, companies.
+We sell instruments and consumables, including integrated fluidic circuits, or IFCs, assays, and reagents.
+Our customers include those both in research and applied markets.
+Research customers are predominantly academic institutions, while our applied customers include clinical laboratories, biopharmaceutical, agricultural biotechnology (Ag-Bio) companies, and contract research organizations (CRO's).